 No matter what you choose to do, check your site’s links from time to time.
 It’s important for user experience that all the links on your site work properly.

 If you were using a premium domain registered on Squarespace, you’ll probably want to move it now that you’re hosting your site elsewhere.
+This is totally optional, but there’s really no reason to keep your site registered with Squarespace.

 To transfer your domain to a new registrar, follow these steps: